deepset-ai/haystack/docs/_src/usage/usage/pipelines.md

 Comprehensive guides and documentation coming soon!
 For now, have a look at our [latest release notes](https://github.com/deepset-ai/haystack/releases/tag/v0.6.0) to see what is possible.
+You can also refer to our [Pipelines API documentation](/docs/latest/apipipelinesmd).